koykov/queue/readme.md

 synchronously processed by all "child" workers.
 You may, for example, build a chain of workers and finish it with `transit` worker.
 * [async_chain](https://github.com/koykov/queue/blob/master/worker/async_chain.go) also joins workers into one, but item will process asynchronously by "child" workers.

+## Logging

+`queue` may report about internal events (calibration(balancing), closing, worker signals, ...) for debugging purposes.
+There is param `Logger` in config that must implement [`Logger`](https://github.com/koykov/queue/blob/master/logger.go) interface.

+## Showcase

+During development the biggest problem was a covering with tests.
+Due to impossibility of unit-testing the [demo showcase](https://github.com/koykov/demo/tree/master/queue) project was developed, where were tested different scenarios of queue configs.
+The project has Docker-container, including `Grafana`, `Prometheus` and `queue daemon`.
+The project controls using HTTP requests, see [readme](https://github.com/koykov/demo/blob/master/queue/readme.md).

+Typical sets of requests https://github.com/koykov/demo/tree/master/queue/request.